kingjan1999/fluent-plugin-sql-enhanced/README.md

 ## Changes

-This fork is meant to do two things:
+This fork is meant to do several things:

 1. [x] Either bring ActiveRecord support up-to-date, or eliminate the usage of ActiveRecord
 2. [x] Eliminate usage of `activerecord-import`
 3. [ ] Add capability to map a value into an association table before inserting into the destination table
 4. [x] Actually implement map-timestamp-to-column behavior
 5. [x] Eliminate need for default table
+6. [x] Add capability to specify another `where` condition

 ## Overview